alex-dukhno/isomorphicdb/README.md

     * `ci/` - script helpers to run commands on `GitHub Actions`
     * `local/` - scripts for local usage
 * `gradle/` - gradle wrapper to run `tests/compatibility` tests
+* `node_engine/` - module that glues all other together to handle incoming network request and execute it across other modules
 * `postgres/` - crate to consolidate PostgreSQL functionality
     * `query_ast/` - abstract syntax tree of parsed SQL query
     * `query_parser/` - parser that produce AST from SQL string